-If the sensing initiator and the responder negotiate a non-TB sensing measurement agreement or TB sensing measurement, then the Non-TB Specific subelement or the TB specific subelement respectively is included in the Sensing Measurement Request frame to describe the set of parameters that the initiator assigns for that agreement.
+If the sensing initiator is an AP then it includes a TB Sensing Specific subelement and if the sensing initator is a non-AP STA it includes a non-TB Sensing Specific subelement in the Sensing Measurement Request frame to describe the set of parameters that the initiator assigns for that the measurement setup.

-The format of the Non-TB Specific subelement is as shown in Figure 9-1002ay (Non-TB Specific subelement format).
+The format of the Non-TB Sensing Specific subelement is as shown in Figure 9-1002ay (Non-TB Sensing Specific subelement format).